rkapl123/DBAddin/docs/DBModif.md

 ... using the Execute DBModifier Groups dropdown menus..
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ConfigMenu.PNG)

-... or using commandbuttons that were generated with the creation dialogs (the name of the control box has to be the same as the DBModifier definition/DBModifier Range)..
+... or using command-buttons that were generated with the creation dialogs (the name of the control box has to be the same as the DBModifier definition/DBModifier Range)..

 ... or be done on saving the Workbook.

 ... or by issuing the VBA command `result = Application.Run("executeDBModif", <DBModifierName>, <headlessFlag>)`, where `<DBModifierName>` is the Name of the DB Modifier including the type (so `DBMapperemployee` or `DBActionpublishersDelete`) and `<headlessFlag>` is a boolean flag indicating whether any user-interaction (as controllable by the Addin) should be avoided, all errors are returned in the `result` of the call.

 You can edit the DBModifiers either by Ctrl-Shift clicking the Execute DBModifier Groups dropdown menus..
-.. or by Ctrl-Shift clicking the created commandbuttons.
+.. or by Ctrl-Shift clicking the created command-buttons.
 .. or by using the Insert/Edit DBFunc/DBModif context menu within a DBMapper or DBAction range.

 ## Additional settings ("hidden" as they are not available in creation dialogs)